moeghaf/Cell-ECM-Graphs-A-Graph-Based-Method-for-Joint-Analysis-of-Cells-and-the-Extracellular-Matrix/readme.md

-# Test header

 # 🧬 CEG: Cell–ECM Graph Analysis

-This repository provides code and notebooks for constructing, analyzing, and visualizing Cell–ECM Graphs (CEGs) — focusing on cell–extracellular matrix (ECM) interactions in biological datasets.
+This repository provides code and notebooks for constructing, analyzing, and visualizing Cell–ECM Graphs (CEGs) — focusing on cell–extracellular matrix (ECM) interactions in spatial proteomic datasets.

 --------------------------------------------------------------------------------

-📚 Overview
+## 📚 Overview

 This project includes tools for: